ndlib/hydra_connect_demo/README.md

   - [X] Multiple predicates
   - [X] Persist data even though it is not valid
 - [ ] UI response upon creation of a new work
-  - [ ] Display informational messages
+  - [ ] BONUS: Display informational messages
   - [X] Redirect to a location
 - [ ] UI for showing an uploaded work
   - [ ] Link to each of the files